 - DTSC ordered Exide to expand its soil investigation to what is referred to as the “Expanded Area,” which spans approximately 2 miles of additional residential properties.

-Status of Expanded Area Cleanup and Testing
+Status of Expanded Area Cleanup, Testing and Funding:

 - The cleanup plan will follow twin tracks: